 WINSTON-SALEM – The N.C.
-Department of Transportation plans to open the new Salem Parkway/U.S. 421 (formerly Business 40) this weekend, nearly six months ahead of schedule, if weather cooperates.
+Department of Transportation opened the new Salem Parkway/U.S. 421 (formerly Business 40) on Feb.
+2, 2020, nearly six months ahead of schedule.

-Though the road will open to traffic soon, full construction of the project will not be complete for several more months.
+Though the road is open to traffic, full construction of the project will not be complete for several more months.

 “This is great news for Winston-Salem businesses, families and commuters and I appreciate the tireless work of our Department of Transportation officials to complete construction as quickly as possible and ahead of schedule,” said Governor Roy Cooper.